April 28, 2021

 Rhubarb, the brilliant-red stalk of a perennial plant, is from the same family as buckwheat and sorrel.
 Its name is derived from Rheum rhabarbarum, which in Latin means “root of the barbarians.”
 Native to central Asia, rhubarb has been used to cure constipation and inflammation for thousands of years in Chinese medicine and made its way via the Silk Route to Europe around the 10th century.

-Keep this syrup tucked in your refrigerator through the summer and pour it over ice cream or create a quick soda.
+Keep this syrup tucked in the refrigerator through the summer and pour it over ice cream or create a quick soda.
 The addition of gin or bourbon makes for an exciting cocktail.

 Two 10 to 12-inch rhubarb stalks, chopped into 1-inch pieces